shahraj81/aida/tools/aida-evaluation/README.md

 [top](#how-to-run-the-aida-evaluation-pipeline)

 # Revision History

+## 01/26/2022:
+* Graphdb version with which the code has been tested updated to the latest version available.

 ## 01/21/2022:
 * Evaluation pipeline modified to use M54-practice data by default instead of the M54-develop data.